JanBoonen/TwsApiCpp/README.md

 * **Notifies when EWrapper methods without implementation are called**

   When starting with the api, it might not always be clear from the documentation what events (methods in the EWrapper) are involved (called).
-The default methods therefore print a warning message (see #define EWRAPPERL0_DEFAULT) when called to ensure each method involved gets it implementation
+The default methods therefore print a warning message (see #define EWRAPPERL0_DEFAULT) when called to ensure each method involved gets it implementation.

+  Another situation might be that you made a mistake in definition of the method, or that the method signature got changed in the newer version.
+In that case, the default methods is called instead of yours.
+The notification will alert you.

   Only in debug mode.